 The Doctor of Philosophy in Nursing Science program is designed to educate nurse scientists.
 Applicants are admitted to the College of Graduate Health Sciences (CGHS) upon recommendation by the nursing faculty.
-Students have the opportunity to learn and network with CGHS students from other disciplines while enrolled in biostatistics, health policy, and the medical ethics courses in addition to their nursing course work.
+Students have the opportunity to learn and network with CGHS students from other disciplines while enrolled in biostatistics, health policy, and medical ethics courses in addition to their nursing course work.

 Students work closely throughout their program of study with a faculty mentor with whom they share a common research interest.
 The two main areas of faculty research concentration are bio-behavioral interactions and interventions, and improving patient outcomes.

 The mission of the PhD Program in Nursing Science is to prepare nursing scientists and scholars for collaborative and socially responsible inquiry that improves and promotes health today and for the future.
-This is achieved through an educational program that emphasizes (1) developing and testing theories and models of nursing care; (2) clinical nursing research; and (3) social, political, legal, and economic implications of health care policies and practices.
+This is achieved through an educational program that emphasizes (1) developing and testing theories and models of nursing care; (2) clinical and biological nursing research; and (3) social, ethical, political, legal, and economic implications of health care policies and practices.

 PhD Program Outcomes

-- analyze, test, refine, extend and expand the theoretical basis of nursing practice;
+- Analyze, test, refine, extend and expand the theoretical basis of nursing practice;

-- provide leadership as nurse researchers, educators, and/or administrators in current and emerging health care settings;
+- Provide leadership as nurse researchers, educators, and/or administrators in current and emerging health care settings;

-- analyze, develop, and recommend health care policy at various levels.
+- Analyze, develop, and recommend health care policy at various levels.

 Preference is placed on students who enroll full-time.
 However, students who have already completed a master’s degree may request enrolling in a part-time plan of study.
 This structured part-time schema will permit students to complete their doctoral education 5.5 years.
 We have instituted this structured part-time curriculum to meet the challenge of increasing access to doctoral education for those qualified individuals whose lifestyles prohibit full-time study.
 Please be aware that this part-time option substantially increased the time required to complete the program and the personal and financial costs as well.